 The first time I heard the term “Millennial” in reference to my generation I was in my early years of college.
 I was under the impression that Millennials were the younger generation of kids who grew up with an iPad as a pacifier.
 I didn’t want to associate myself with that generation, mostly because of the negative connotation that came with it.
-I was a kid of the 90’s.
-I played outside until the street lights came on and had to call my friends house phones to talk to them.
+I was a kid of the 90’s; I played outside until the street lights came on and had to call my friend’s house phones to talk to them.
 I got my first cell phone in late high school, around the same time that Facebook became a thing.
 I couldn’t be classified as a Millennial.

 It wasn’t until my first year out of college that I realized the world viewed me this way.
-I was working as a Digital Sales Rep, and as the main digital point of contact for the newspaper sales reps I was called a Millennial almost daily; most of the time in a conversation that I could laugh off, but pretty much always in a condescending way.
-I took it with a grain of salt since most of the reps had been sellin’ paper for 30+ years and seldom brought their company assigned laptops to work.
+I was working as a Digital Sales Rep, and as the main digital point of contact for the newspaper sales reps I was called a Millennial almost daily, most of the time in a conversation that I could laugh off, but pretty much always in a condescending way.
+I took it with a grain of salt since most of the reps had been selling paper for 30+ years and seldom brought their company assigned laptops to work.

 The first time it really bothered me was when a “boss” (team lead) who was 3 years older than me said I had the “typical millennial mindset” when I decided I wanted to go for a different position within the same company.
 I told some of my colleagues about it and they went into detail about the popular stereotype, informing me that Millennials are the lazy, entitled generation who do little work but expect big rewards and promotions regularly.
-As someone who has been working her entire life with no breaks or shortcuts, this pissed me the f**k off.
+As someone who has been working her entire life with no breaks or shortcuts, this royally pissed me off.

 When we get down to facts, a Millennial is classified as ‘a person reaching adulthood in the early 21st century’, and is typically anyone born between 1981 and 1996.
 This includes my old team lead, and many other couple-year-older bosses who would use the term as an insult.
 With that said, I realized most of the articles and stereotypes about “lazy Millennials” came from the generation before us.
-While there may be some validity in it (every generation has slackers) my interpretation is that just because we do things differently than they did doesn’t necessarily make it wrong.
+While there may be some validity to it (every generation has slackers), my interpretation is that just because we do things differently than they did doesn’t necessarily make it wrong.
 With changing times comes changes to the way we do things.
-So instead of letting the term “Millennial” bash me over the head, I’ve learned to embrace it and use it to my advantage, capitalizing on the strengths associated with it and climbing the corporate ladder.
+So instead of letting the term “Millennial” bash me over the head, I’ve learned to embrace it and use it to my advantage, capitalizing on the strengths associated with it to grow as a professional and climb the corporate ladder.

-When I was working as a Digital Sales Rep, one of my newspaper colleagues took me on an appointment to a church, hoping I could sell them ad space in our event app for their upcoming church fair.
-When I got there, I quickly realized that none of the 60+ year old attendees even knew what an app was, let alone had actual smartphones.
+When I was working as a Digital Sales Rep, one of my newspaper colleagues took me on an appointment to a church, hoping I could sell ad space in our event app for their upcoming church fair.
+When I got there, I quickly realized that none of the 60+ year old attendees even knew what an app was, let alone owned smartphones.
 Two hours and a very painful lesson-in-applications later, I left with a $225 sale.
 Was the revenue worth my time?
 To my employer probably not, but to me – it brought new perspective to the career path I’d chosen.

 As someone who grew in the era of daily releases of new technology, it was common knowledge in the school hallways how to use HTML code to add a glittery gif of your name to your MySpace page, or how to upload and edit images from the snow-day photo shoot you took with your best friends.
 We grew up during the time of “the next big thing” in technology and social media, meaning that these are things we are well versed in.

 It took some self reflecting but I can confidently say yes; I attribute most of my career success to hard work and determination.
-Seeing my parents work as hard as they did while I was growing up, to work hard just seemed like something you may not want to do but it’s something I have to do.
+Seeing my parents work as hard as they did while I was growing up instilled it in me: it may not always be something I want to do but it’s something I have to do.